-When will genomic research translate into clinical care—and at what cost?January 4th, 2013 in Genetics /
+When will genomic research translate into clinical care—and at what cost?January 4, 2013 in Medicine & Health / Genetics

 Genomic research is widely expected to transform medicine, but progress has been slower than expected.
 While critics argue that the genomics "promise" has been broken – and that money might be better spent elsewhere—proponents say the deliberate pace underscores the complexity of the relationship between medicine and disease and, indeed, argues for more funding.